vinybrasil/vinybrasil.github.io/_portfolio/kafkafastapiasync.md

 ---

 Writing asynchronous code might be a little hard the first time you do it, mainly if you're trying to do it as you're working with some other difficult library like Kafka.
-Altough it's difficult, it's worth the effort when you're dealing with a high load or multiple microservices that can take some time to answer your calls. <br>
+Although it's difficult, it's worth the effort when you're dealing with a high load or multiple microservices that can take some time to answer your calls. <br>
-The porpuse of this article is to create a simple asynchronous API that works the same time as a Kafka's producer and consumer.
+The purpose of this article is to create a simple asynchronous API that works the same time as a Kafka's producer and consumer.
 The full project it's on my [Github](https://github.com/vinybrasil/fastapi_kafka).

 # Setting up Kafka